zeljkot/presentations/swagger/PITCHME.md

 Generate both client and server from the single source of truth
 ---
 ![Alt text](http://github.com/OAI/OpenAPI-Style-Guide/raw/master/graphics/bitmap/OpenAPI_Logo_Pantone.png "Logo")
-# Enter Swagger / OpenAPI Specification
+# Swagger / OpenAPI
 Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.
 ---
+# Top-Down Approach:
-# Top-Down Approach: Start with a Specification
+# Start with a Specification

 * Write specification
 * Create server (and documentation!)
 * Create client